guardian/grid/docs/02-running/01-running-locally.md

 If you have used the `--no-auth` flag you'll be signed in automatically as John Doe (with no oauth flow) and will have ALL permissions.

+Note that there's currently a 20MB limit per file on uploads to image-loader (see `client_max_body_size` in nginx mappings).

 ## Cerebro

 To inspect the elasticsearch database, cerebro is included as part of the grids local stack.